sunng87/handlebars-rust/README.md

 * Define and prepare some data;
 * Render it;

-Run `cargo run --example render` to see results.
+Run `cargo run --example render` to see results
 (or `RUST_LOG=handlebars=info cargo run --example render` for logging output).

-Checkout `examples/` for more concrete demos of current API.
+Checkout `examples/` for more concrete demos of the current API.

 ## Minimum Rust Version Policy